If you’re heading to the restaurant for a business meal, it’s good to know the rules that apply to get a tax deduction.

 Impact of the Tax Cuts and Jobs Act

 When the Tax Cuts and Jobs Act (“TCJA,” P.L.
-115-97, 12/22/2017) was passed, the rules for client and business associate meals became a little muddy.
+115-97, 12/22/2017) was passed, entertainment expenses are no longer deductible at all.

 The TCJA, beginning Jan.
 1, 2018, made expenses for entertainment, amusement or recreation expenses for clients and business associates nondeductible.